STEP: A Unified Spiking Transformer Evaluation Platform for Fair and Reproducible Benchmarking: Spiking Transformer Benchmark

 \subsection{Broad Dataset Compatibility}

-Our benchmark supports a wide spectrum of datasets, encompassing static (e.g., ImageNet~\cite{deng2009imagenet}, CIFAR10/100~\cite{krizhevsky2009learning}), event-based (e.g., DVS-CIFAR10~\cite{li2017cifar10}, N-Caltech101~\cite{orchard2015converting}), and sequential inputs.
+Our benchmark supports a wide spectrum of datasets, encompassing static (e.g., ImageNet~\cite{deng2009imagenet}), event-based (e.g., DVS-CIFAR10~\cite{li2017cifar10}), and sequential inputs.
 It also integrates sequential classification tasks to assess temporal modeling capabilities.
 For dense prediction tasks, we provide plug-and-play support for SNN-adapted segmentation and detection models, such as FCN~\cite{long2015fully} and FPN~\cite{lin2017feature}, based on MMSeg and MMDet toolchains.
+3D point cloud and DVS video detection(PKU-DAVIS-SOD~\cite{li2023sodformer}) are also supported in the latest version.
+However, since these datasets are not compatible with most models, we do not conduct unified evaluations on them.
+Some experimental results can be found in the Appendix~\ref{sec:Complicated Datasets}.